mviceral/IceSlotController/BBB_GrapeForPcListener/README.md

 - Set the time zone
 ln -sf /usr/share/zoneinfo/America/Los_Angeles /etc/localtime

--Then insert the following line. optargs=quiet capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN
+-Then insert the following line.
+No carriage return at the end of line? optargs=quiet capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN

 -Reboot the board: